Liamss/-Bootstrap-Portfolio/README.md

 V2 -  https://liamss.github.io/professional-portfolio-v2/
 V2 Github - https://github.com/Liamss/professional-portfolio-v2

 ## Installation

 You can open this in your favourite browser

 ## Usage

 Please visit the URL to see the latest deployed version

+## Learnings / Future Work

+1. Image cards have the same width but varying height - tried to resize images and overlay CSS
+2. Removing Card titles and having the whole element clickable, seems to be best achieved in Javascript which we'll start this week.
+3. Learning to keep CSS to a minimum when it can be achieved in bootstrap, still working out which / where.

 ## Credits
 N/A